Piedmontese wines made with passion

 It means protecting not only a landscape, but a reality made up of places, customs and traditions.

-Wine is the last piece of a process that starts in the vineyard and ends in the bottle, so thatthat specific territory can be told and travel the world.
+Wine is the last piece of a process that starts in the vineyard and ends in the bottle, so thata specific territory can express itself and travel the world.

-Being a winemaker meansrespect nature and its cycles, history, culture and art embodied in every bottle.
+Being a winemaker means respecting nature and its cycles, history, culture and art embodied in every bottle.

 … a furrow crossing the hill